AndrewZinc/Expect_Life/README.md

 During data exploration, there was only healthcare system data available for less than half of the world's nations.
 However, there is sufficient information available for the majority of the world's social security systems.
 These social security systems include healthcare as well as providing money for retirement and assistance for accidents and emergencies.

-This study focuses on the social security programs associated with health (Sickness and Maternity), but can include information about retirement systems, such as for North Macedonia, where the country does not indicate a separate social security system for health.
+This study focuses on the social security programs associated with health (Sickness and Maternity) but can include information about retirement systems, such as for North Macedonia, where the country does not indicate a separate social security system for health.

 ## Deliverables:
 This project will produce five deliverables: